 A silver commemorative coin was authorized to mark the 350th anniversary of the establishment of Roanoke Colony.
 This early attempt to establish a permanent English settlement in America became known as the Lost Colony when all of the inhabitants mysteriously vanished.

-The obverse of the 1937 Roanoke Half Dollar features a profile portrait of Sir Walter Raleigh, who had been granted the charter for colonization by Queen Elizabeth I. The inscriptions read “United States of America”, “E Pluribus Unum”, “Liberty”, “1937”, “Sir Walter Raleigh”, and “Half Dollar”.
+The obverse of the 1937 Roanoke Half Dollar (Buy on eBay) features a profile portrait of Sir Walter Raleigh, who had been granted the charter for colonization by Queen Elizabeth I. The inscriptions read “United States of America”, “E Pluribus Unum”, “Liberty”, “1937”, “Sir Walter Raleigh”, and “Half Dollar”.

 On the reverse is an image of Ellinore Dare and her child Virginia Dare, who was the first child born in America to English parents.
 To each side are sailing ships and below is a pine branch.
 The surrounding inscriptions read “The Colonization of Roanoke Island North Carolina”, “The Birth of Virginia Dare”, “In God We Trust”, and the anniversary dates “1587-1937”.